90stcamp/SNAP-Shortclip-Navigator-and-Auto-Producer/reference/paper/README.md

 ####

+- Envisioning a Hybrid Recommendation System for Filtering the Content from Short Videos
   - Short videos have become increasingly popular in recent years due to the rise of social media platforms
-  - Ghosh, R., Goyal, T., Agarwal, V., Bagdi, A., & Singh, A. (2023, April).
-Envisioning a Hybrid Recommendation System for Filtering the Content from Short Videos.
-In 2023 7th International Conference on Trends in Electronics and Informatics (ICOEI) (pp. 1661-1666).
-IEEE.
+- Fast video shot transition localization with deep structured models
+- Understanding the Characteristics of Internet Short Video Sharing: YouTube as a Case Study
+  - YouTube has become the most successful Internet site providing a new generation of short video sharing services.
+- Understanding the Characteristics of Internet Short Video Sharing: A YouTube-Based Measurement Study
+  - YouTube, now enjoys more than 6 billion videos watched every month